 Claiming Business Expenses

 Claiming business expenses helps small businesses reduce profits and, therefore, taxation.
-Learn which business expenses you can reclaim and free Excel expense form template.
+Learn which business expenses you can reclaim and download our free Excel expense form template.

 Credit Control Basics

-Includes fixed asset accounting, software, tracking and how to value fixed assets.
+Includes fixed asset accounting, software, tracking, and how to value fixed assets.
 There are several different categories of assets, including computers, fixtures and fittings, buildings and equipment.

 If you employ staff, a payroll system is required.
-A guide on how to account for payroll including double-entry bookkeeping and options available for running salaries in your business.
+A guide on how to account for payroll, including double-entry bookkeeping and options available for running salaries in your business.

 Most Businesses use Petty Cash.
-The guide includes the basics of petty cash, how to implement procedures, fill in vouchers, books and forms also includes a free Microsoft Excel petty cash template.
+The guide includes the basics of petty cash, implementing procedures, and filling in vouchers, books and forms.
+It also includes a free Microsoft Excel petty cash template.

-How to set up Sales Invoices, the basics which needs to be included on a customer invoice, how to file your sales invoices and free Excel invoice templates / free Word invoice templates.
+How to set up Sales Invoices, the basics to include on a customer invoice, how to file your sales invoices and free Excel invoice templates / free Word invoice templates.
 If there is a query with a sales invoice, a credit note may need to be issued.

 A guide on how to record, track and value stock.
 Download our free Microsoft Excel stock control sheet.

-If you wish to learn the basics of bookkeeping, there are a few alternatives: reading books and running through training exercises is a good way to get you up to speed with the basics.
+If you wish to learn the basics of bookkeeping, there are a few alternatives: reading books and running through training exercises is an excellent way to quickly get you up to speed with the basics.
 An excellent online course is Accounting Coach.

-Alternatively, there are several courses available – from bookkeeping for beginners, A-level Accounting or the more advanced accounting qualifications such as ACCA or CIMA.
+Alternatively, several bookkeeping courses are available – from bookkeeping for beginners, A-level Accounting or the more advanced accounting qualifications such as ACCA or CIMA.

 Talk to your local college or look in your local library for bookkeeping and accounting courses.
 In the long run, if you are planning to do all your bookkeeping yourself, this may save you time and money.

-Even if you are not planning to do your small business bookkeeping yourself, it is worth spending time learning the simple bookkeeping basics yourself so that you can understand the basics of the bookkeeping records created for your business.
+Even if you are not planning to do your small business bookkeeping yourself, it is worth spending time learning the simple bookkeeping basics yourself to understand the basics of the bookkeeping records created for your business.

-Handing your small business bookkeeping over to a professional bookkeeper or accounting technician can be a useful way of freeing up your time and getting a professional to provide you with your management accounting information.
+Handing your small business bookkeeping to a professional bookkeeper or accounting technician can be helpful for freeing up your time and getting an expert to provide you with your management accounting information.

-We’ve written a free bookkeeping basics guide to help people who are considering starting a home based bookkeeping business.
+We have written a free simple guide to help people considering starting a home-based bookkeeping business.

-Written by a qualified accounting technician who has run a home-based bookkeeping business.
-The guide looks at the benefits and disadvantages of running your own bookkeeping business, how to find customers and how to price yourself correctly.
-Read our guide on how to start a bookkeeping business.
+They are written by a qualified accounting technician who has run a home-based bookkeeping business.
+The guide looks at the benefits and disadvantages of running your own bookkeeping business, how to find customers, and how to price yourself correctly.
+Please read our guide on how to start a bookkeeping business.

-Return from Bookkeeping Basics to Business Accounting Basics page.
+Return from Bookkeeping Basics to the Business Accounting Basics page.